NileshJorwar/springboot-unit-intergration-test/README.md

 ## Issues
 - TestRestTemplate --- method testgetDataByUserNo() failed as it picks up the data commited by other method which it should not
 - when ran seperate tests, runs but when as suite failed
+- Sometimes its good idea to create new instance each time(used in test method) to run the integration test Reference ---- UserServiceIntegrationTest method testPutByAdd()